WeegeeNumbuh1/FlightGazer/docs/FAQs.md

 **A:** Sure, just change some things in the script.
 Have fun. (also, you can just fork this project)<br>
 (note: any changes done to the main script will be overwritten if you update with the updater)

+**Q: Why are you using the `/etc` directory for the virtual enviornment?
+Shouldn't it be in `/opt`?**<br>
+**A:** Yes.
+Using `/etc` was mistakenly chosen at the very start of this project (even before the first commit).
+As many other features have been bolted onto FlightGazer since then, moving the virtual environment to `/opt` will break existing update routines and other services.
+It's going to be stuck like this for the foreseeable future.

 **Q: Why are your commits so *huge*?**<br>
 **A:** Yes.<br>